kernelci/kernelci-core/README.md

 ```
 The generated jobs can be found in the jobs directory.
 You can override the default behaviour by passing the output directory in the `--jobs` parameter.

+The different possible plans are the name of directories in the template directory.

 ## Usage instructions for lava-job-runner.py:
 This command line tool will submit all LAVA jobs in the current working directory.